chirs241097/QMidiPlayer/INSTALL.md

   FindGLEW.cmake and make sure the section for WIN32 makes sense.

 This list may change whenever mxe updates.
 You are on your own to figure them out.

+Another option is to use msys2.
+The build steps should resemble building on Linux a lot, just remember to install dependencies for the correct toolchain.
+It is however not recommended to use msys2 builds as release builds because the libraries provided by msys2 come with a sh*t load of unnecessary features enabled for QMidiPlayer.